AI Search Readiness vs Traditional SEO: What Our Data Shows

 | Failure mode | Gradual decline (rank drops) | Binary: cited or invisible |

-If I were starting from scratch, knowing what my data shows, I would spend my time differently.
+If we were starting from scratch, knowing what the data shows, we would spend time differently.
+This is roughly how we frame every Starter consultation.

 - 2.Technical prerequisites second.
-Make sure AI crawlers can access your content.
-Check robots.txt, fix JavaScript rendering issues.
-This is table stakes, not a differentiator.
+Make sure AI crawlers can actually access your content.
+Check robots.txt, fix JavaScript rendering, add Organization or LocalBusiness JSON-LD.
+This is table stakes.
+Fix it once and stop optimizing it.

 - 4.Accept the uncertainty.
-98% of citation variance is unexplained.
-Anyone who tells you they have a reliable formula for AI search visibility is selling confidence they do not have.
+Even after the AUC 0.915 finding, a lot of citation variance is unexplained.
+Anyone who tells you they have a formula that guarantees AI citations is selling confidence they do not have.

 The Bottom Line

-I built a tool to measure AI search readiness.
-I ran a study to validate it.
-The study showed that the score does not predict citations.
-Domain Authority — the strongest traditional SEO metric — barely does either.
+We built a tool to measure AI search readiness.
+We ran a study to validate it.
+The study showed that the first version of the score did not predict citations.
+Domain Authority - the strongest traditional SEO metric - barely did either.

 The one thing that works is content relevance: being the right source for the right query.
 That is not a technical optimization.
-It is a content strategy decision.
+It is a content strategy decision, and it is now the central thing our score measures.

 Traditional SEO and AI search readiness are different disciplines with different assumptions.
-Neither reliably predicts AI citations based on the data I have.
-Keep doing both — SEO still drives Google traffic, and AI readiness best practices are sensible hygiene — but do not treat either as a formula for AI visibility.
+Traditional SEO still drives Google traffic.
+AI search readiness, done right, drives AI citations.
+Keep doing both - but do not treat SEO tools as a formula for AI visibility, and do not treat a technical scanner as a citation predictor.

 Frequently Asked Questions